Screen Recording for Developers: Tools, Tips, and Workflow Guide

 Record yourself calling endpoints, showing request/response payloads, and navigating API documentation.
-Auto-zoom highlights the specific fields and status codes viewers need to see.
+Zoom effects highlight the specific fields and status codes viewers need to see.

 README Demo GIFs